 Loeser was elected to Bratenahl Village Council in 1938 and served 11 years until he resigned in 1949.

 Loeser returned to Cleveland in 1892 and took a position in the law office of Louis Grossman.
-He was admitted to the bar in December 1895.
-He was later admitted to the United States District Court, United States Circuit Court of Appeals and United States Supreme Court.
+He earned admission to the bar in December 1895.
+He later admitted to the United States District Court, United States Circuit Court of Appeals and United States Supreme Court.
 For several years starting in 1896, Loeser and Grossman published the American Lawyers Quarterly.

-In 1913, Loeser married Beatrice Moss the sister of Irene Moss Hahn who lived at 10200 Lake Shore Boulevard.
+In 1913, Loeser married Beatrice Moss, the sister of Irene Moss Hahn, who lived at 10200 Lake Shore Boulevard.
 Beatrice was born on December 15, 1879, in St. Louis, Missouri.
-They had 2 children: Mary Ann born on April 26, 1918, and Charles Nathan born on May 26, 1922.
+They had two children: Mary Ann born on April 26, 1918, and Charles Nathan born on May 26, 1922.
 Both attended Bratenahl School through the eighth grade.
-Mary went on to Hathaway Brown School and Charles went on to University School.
+Mary went on to Hathaway Brown School, and Charles went on to University School.

 Loeser was president of Mt.
 Sinai Hospital from the late 1890s until 1910.
 With John Anisfield, he was instrumental in obtaining support from the Federation of Jewish Charities for the hospital’s construction in 1916.
 Loeser was a long-time trustee of the federation.
 In 1901, he was president of the Baron de Hirsch Lodge of B’Nai B’rith.
 Like his father before him, Loeser was president of Euclid Avenue Temple.